roomorama/concierge/README.md

 in production and one of the required credentials is not present or empty, it will raise an exception and prevent the application from booting.

+#### Environment Variables

+Whenever the use of environment variables is necessary outside of the "supplier credentials" context described above, make sure that the variable is properly declared in the `config/environment_variables.yml` file.
+This ensures that the application will fail to boot in case the variable is not properly defined.

 *****